Fun Orange County Parks

 Lake Forest Sports Park Playgrounds and Recreation Center

-The Lake Forest Sports Park playgrounds and Recreation Center is my new favorite place to hang out.
+The Lake Forest Sports Park playgrounds and Recreation Center is my a favorite place to hang out.
 I think this might be the most underestimated place for fun in South County!

-I finally had a lazy weekend morning to really explore this park enough to cover it for you.
-I spent over an hour wandering around and I didn’t even come close to seeing everything!
+I spent a lazy weekend morning to really explore this park enough to cover it for you.
+I spent over an hour wandering around and I didn't even come close to seeing everything!
 Even though I tried.
+Since my first visit, I've been back many times!

 Directions to Lake Forest Sports Park: The Sports Park is high on a hill overlooking the intersection of El Toro Road and Santa Margarita Parkway (which turns into Portola Parkway at this intersection).
 Exit Interstate 5 at El Toro Road and drive towards the foothills.
 Turn left onto Portola Parkway.
 Pass the small shopping center with LA Fitness and turn left at Rancho Parkway.
 Take your first left into the Sports Park.
 Both playgrounds are on your right - in fact, the road dead ends into the Community Center and really nice playground.
 (Address: 28000 Rancho Parkway, Lake Forest) MAP TO LAKE FOREST SPORTS PARK